Scripture speaks of burial in at least 140 verses. An analysis of these verses reveals the profound importance of a proper burial.

 Luk 9:60 Jesus said unto him, Let the dead bury their dead: but go thou and preach the kingdom of God.

-Jesus commanded that the people of whom He spoke about in this statement must bury their dead.
+Jesus commanded His disciple(s) (to whom He responded with these statements) to allow the people of whom He spoke about in this statement to bury their dead.

 Divine Example of Burial